AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 1. **Review Prerequisites.** For a full list of prerequisites that must be met before starting planning your resources in the Resource Budgeting section of the project, or in the Resource Planner, see " [Get started with Resource Planning](../../resource-mgmt/resource-planning/get-started-resource-planning.md)

-###  Budget resources in the new resource management tools
+###  Budget resources in the new resource management tools  {#budget-resources-in-the-new-resource-management-tools}

 We are going to assume that your resources have been previously budgeted in the Legacy Resource Estimates section of the projects